skoleapp/skole-frontend/README.md

 - Whenever you add a new page that Google should not index, make sure to add that entry to the [`robots.txt.ts`](src/pages/robots.txt.ts) files `paths` array.
 - Make sure not to update `@date-io/dayjs` beyond major version 1, later versions are currently not supported by MUI date pickers.
 - For forms that use dynamic initial values, use the `enableReinitialize` prop together with the `useMemo` hook for the initial values.
+- When settings `z-index` CSS values, document the use case so it's clear on which elements that value affects.